3v0k4/contact-page/blog/posts/2020-02-26-rewriting-haskell-intro.md

 ---
 title: Rewriting to Haskell–Intro
-description: Hidden in the Functional Programming basement at Lunar Logic we want to have fun, enable newcomers to approach Haskell and creating future options for the company.
+description: Hidden in the Functional Programming basement at Lunar Logic we want to have fun, enable newcomers to approach Haskell and creating future options for the company
 author: Riccardo
 tags:
   - FunctionalProgramming